BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 > This little lady put all her faith in the little man from the team for little people.
 Now her fate is linked with that of the New Orleans offense

 A poor bedfellow the Saints offense has turned out to be.
 Alex put all her eggs in one basket, and Aaron Donald just smashed that basket on top of his head.
 The team Alex drafted was not ideal, but now it's a full-blown catastrophe.
 Drew Brees on IR not only drops her QB1, but also severely limits her WR1 and TE1.
-Unfortunately, his all happened before Brees put up any points, so Alex managed only a measly 55 points last week, not only costing her a loss, but plummeting her to the bottom of the standings with little hope in sight.
+Unfortunately, this all happened before Brees put up any points, so Alex managed only a measly 55 points last week, not only costing her a loss, but plummeting her to the bottom of the standings with little hope in sight.
 It may be early in the season, but I would be impressed if she can recover from this.